isxaker/net_publish/README.md

 Time Elapsed 00:00:00.59
 ```

 However, the absence of apphost is not our desired solution.
 Let's delve a bit deeper.
 We have just demonstrated that apphost is the key obstacle preventing us from publishing for two different platforms using a single build and restore process.
-To address the apphost problem, we need to analyze the MSBuild output or the [binary log](https://learn.microsoft.com/en-us/visualstudio/msbuild/obtaining-build-logs-with-msbuild?view=vs-2022#save-a-binary-log).([msbuild binary log viewer](https://msbuildlog.com/)
+To address the apphost problem, we need to analyze the MSBuild output or the [binary log](https://learn.microsoft.com/en-us/visualstudio/msbuild/obtaining-build-logs-with-msbuild?view=vs-2022#save-a-binary-log)([msbuild binary log viewer](https://msbuildlog.com/)).
-My teammate @Martin Balous were succefully reserached the problem and found out the msbuild target responsible for apphost creation.
+My teammate @Martin_Balous were succefully reserached the problem and found out the msbuild target responsible for apphost creation.

 ```sh
 msbuild .\GenerateSelfSignedCertificate\GenerateSelfSignedCertificate.csproj /p:Configuration=Debug /t:ResolveFrameworkReferences;_CreateAppHost /p:PublishProfile=.\GenerateSelfSignedCertificate\Properties\PublishProfiles\FolderProfile_linux.pubxml /p:OutDir=.\x64\Debug\net8.0 /p:AppendRuntimeIdentifierToOutputPath=false -v:n